Lifted Terms & Conditions

 - when it is apparent to Us that Your circumstances have changed; and/or

-- at any other time as We consider appropriate or desirable.
+- at any other time as considered appropriate or desirable.

-- Subject to clause 3.2 and clause 3.14, Fees are arranged and agreed at your Introductory Visit and are calculated based on Your needs and the level of care required as provided in Your Care Plan.
+3.1 Subject to clause 3.2 and clause 3.14, Fees are arranged and agreed prior to our services starting and are calculated based on Your needs and the level of care required as provided in Your Care Plan.

-- The Care Worker will record their Visit using their own smartphone and Our Fees will be charged on the basis of such records.
+3.3 The Care Worker will record their Visit using our app on a smartphone and Our Fees will be charged on the basis of such records.

 - suspend the Service in accordance with clause 13.1 until payment has been made in full (and Service will be resumed at the beginning on the Week following the Monday on which payment is received); and/or